Inbibo/adonisfx_docs/docs/maya/sensors.md

 ## AdnSensorDistance

 AdnSensorDistance is the sensor for computing meaningful output values representing the distance, velocity or acceleration between two transform nodes.
-The values of distance, velocity an acceleration can then be remapped to produce desirable activation values to drive the simulation of the deformer.
+The values of distance, velocity an acceleration can then be remapped to produce desirable activation values to drive the simulation of an Adonis deformer.
 This sensor has to work in combination with an AdnLocatorDistance both for setup and visualization.
-And example use case for this sensor would be applying it to the connection made between bones which would compute the distance between two bones moving together.
+An example use case for this sensor would be applying it to the connection made between bones which would compute the distance between two bones moving together.

 ### How to use